Asia offers muted applause for ECB, euro firm before U.S. jobs

 "They underline our call that global liquidity should remain highly accommodative for emerging markets and Asia in particular for the foreseeable future."

-Wall Street had notched up new records with the Dow .DJI up 0.59 percent and the S&P 500 .SPX 0.65 percent, while the Nasdaq .IXIC managed a 1.05 percent gain.
+Wall Street had notched up new records with the Dow up 0.59 percent and the S&P 500 0.65 percent, while the Nasdaq managed a 1.05 percent gain.

 The gains came after the ECB cut interest rates to record lows and launched a series of measures to pump money into the sluggish euro zone economy.